 With every passing month, Microsoft's Xbox Game Pass subscription seems like it gains more and more value.
 It was already great to start, but with Microsoft acquiring studios left and right, more and more games—both new and old—are being added to Xbox Game Pass.

 And that includes a fair number of RPGs, many of which are absolutely fantastic.
 Not sure where to start?
-Here are our picks for the best RPGs on Xbox Game Pass, covering all types of RPG.
+Here are my picks for the best RPGs on Xbox Game Pass, covering all types of RPG.

 10. Cris Tales

 Cris Tales is a 2D turn-based RPG that turns time on its side, introducing a new gameplay mechanic in the process.
 Not far into the game, you get a mysterious power that lets you see into the past, present, and future (simultaneously) of a given place.

 The combat can feel a little old-fashioned at times, but if you're looking for a game to bring you back to an older era of JRPGs, Cris Tales is refreshingly nostalgic—the kind of game perfect for Xbox Game Pass.

 The Bard's Tale IV is a dungeon-crawler RPG of the oldest sort.
 Bypassing the silly The Bard's Tale action-RPG (also on Xbox Game Pass), The Bard's Tale IV traces its roots back to the earlier entries of the series and delivers a game that looks new but feels solidly retro.

 Developer InXile Entertainment has been updating all kinds of classic franchises (or games inspired by classic franchises), so it's no surprise they handled this sequel well.
 What's more interesting is how much like the older games it can feel at times!